michealroberts/satelles/README.md

 ### License

 This project is licensed under the terms of the MIT license.
+See the [LICENSE](./LICENSE) file for details.